dellsystem/github-streak-saver/readme.md

 Setting up your crontab
 -----------------------

+You really only need one line in your crontab, if you want to make it a daily reminder.
+But if you're like me, then you probably don't think that a single reminder a day is sufficient.
+Here's what my crontab looks like:

 ```crontab
 0 18 * * * /edit/this/send_sms.py "You haven't committed yet!"
 0 19 * * * /edit/this/send_sms.py "Still haven't committed ..."